What to Know About the Rise of Colorectal Cancer in Younger People

 What would you like young people to know about these symptoms, and what to do if they are experiencing them?

-Many people could find this subject embarrassing in terms of talking about bowel movements and frightening when thinking about cancer.
+Dr. Lebwohl: Many people could find this subject embarrassing in terms of talking about bowel movements and frightening when thinking about cancer.
 But it is important to be as open as possible, especially with healthcare providers, about anything that is out of the ordinary.
 They can help formulate a plan and engage in shared decision-making about the next steps.
 Sometimes that plan involves further testing and evaluation, including, in some cases, a colonoscopy, which is one way to get checked for colorectal cancer.

 How do we stop this rise in cases among younger people?

-We should first take heed of the good news, and that is that the incidence of colorectal cancer is falling among people 65 and older, and has remained stable in people ages 50 to 64 years since 2011.
+Dr. Lebwohl: We should first take heed of the good news, and that is that the incidence of colorectal cancer is falling among people 65 and older and has remained stable in people ages 50 to 64 years since 2011.
 We believe that is at least in some part due to screening efforts.
 This means that if we can contribute to a decline in this cancer in people 64 and over, then we can likely make a dent for the better if we were to screen people younger than 50.

 The recommendation to start at age 45, for example, is one that we need to be serious about and talk to patients about.
 Some people might be resistant to doing something they had been told could have waited until 50 to proceed with.
-And so it is important for us to share data with patients and share our understanding that by screening younger people, we can likely make a difference.
+It is important for us to share data with patients and share our understanding that by screening younger people, we can likely make a difference.

 Additional Resources